xushuran/CWG-RGB/README.md

 ## Software and Hardware Environment

-Experiments were conducted on a Precision 7865 Tower workstation equipped with an AMD Ryzen Threadripper PRO 5975WX 32-Core CPU, 256 GB RAM and a single NVIDIA RTX A5500 GPU with 24 GB memory.
+Experiments were conducted on a Precision 7865 Tower workstation equipped with an AMD Ryzen Threadripper PRO 5975WX 32-Core CPU, 256 GB RAM, and a single NVIDIA RTX A5500 GPU with 24 GB memory.

 The software environment was: